 return ;

-const calc3 = (param1, paramN) => param1+paramN //expression
+}const calc3 = (param1, paramN) => param1+paramN //expression

-const calc3 = (param1, paramN) => param1+paramN //expression
+const calc3 = (param1, paramN) => param1+paramN //expressionGlobal scope (This keyword point to window)

 Function scope